Slymey/translate-js/README.md

 ```

 You can olso specify values to be inserted during tranlation.<br>
-Mandatory values are allways inserted first, then values specified in the translation-value, and lastly optional values.
+Mandatory values are allways inserted first, then values specified in the **translation-value**, and lastly optional values.
 If a value is not found it inserts nothing.
 ```javascript
 translate(document, language_obj, base_obj, mandatory_values);
 //or